ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 By using Fargate, we can eliminate the need to maintain the OS and the underlying infrastructure, as AWS will handle it for us.
 We only need to focus on the application itself.

-### Deployment Environments on GitHub

-Currently we cannot control the deployment of the application via GitHub Actions.
-This is because the deployment is triggered whenever a PR is created, which may not be ideal if we are not ready to deploy the changes.

-By using environments, we can control when the deployment is triggered.
-This will allow us to deploy the changes only when we are ready to do so.

-We could perhaps look into creating a staging environment for testing purposes, and a production environment for deploying the application to AWS.